Yadnaishwari/Annotation-quality-lab/README.md

 ## Why it matters

 Response-quality rating is the backbone of preference and evaluation data for language models.
-This project mirrors — in miniature — the human-data operations behind that work: labeling interfaces, quality standards, and operational visibility (κ, per-labeler accuracy, an adjudication queue).
+This project mirrors, in miniature, the human-data operations behind that work: labeling interfaces, quality standards, and operational visibility (κ, per-labeler accuracy, an adjudication queue).

 ## How to run it